eddie-blaze19/BlazePage/README.md

 ### Personalization

-1. Replace all instances of "Edward Dziworshie" with Edward Dziworshie
+1. Replace all instances of "Edward Dziworshie" with Your Name
 2. Update the professional description in the hero section
 3. Replace portfolio images in the `images/` directory
 4. Update skills and their progress percentages